MicrosoftDocs/mesh-docs/mesh/Resources/avatars-release-notes.md

 ## Sept 18, 2023

 * Avatars in Microsoft Teams is now available on the [new Teams client](https://www.microsoft.com/microsoft-teams/download-app) for WindowsDesktop Only.
-Mac Desktop support not yet available.
+Mac Desktop support is not yet available.

 ## June 21, 2023